 Thanks to the Internet and cloud technology, we can keep seemingly infinite photographs in virtual space, without having to clutter up our living rooms with Kodak print albums.
 Though somewhat sadly, we tend to treat photographs more like commodities these days.

-How to Take a Great Photo: The key elements
+How to Take Good Pictures: The key elements

 You also want to cut-out clutter in the scene.
 The classic example of this is Christmas photography.
 You know, when everyone gathers around the tree and wrapping paper, ornaments, and our coffee-stained teeth create a montage of holiday glee?
 You get the idea.